About our Cemetery

 Other famous people buried in St. Mary's cemetery include:

 There are also markers honoring everyday people, priests, bishops and members of the congregation.
-To find a more complete list of those interred in the St. Mary's Cemetery, visit Find-A-Grave.
+To find notable people interred in the cemetery, you may use an online document compiled by St. Mary's or visit Find-A-Grave.

 For a virtual tour of this very special churchyard, click on the picture.